 This procedure is the same for all integrations with version control systems (VCS).
 Check VCS Integrations: Configuring Online to get to know how to select content for synchronization online.

-Configuration file crowdin.yaml has to be placed in Bitbucket repository along with each separate branch that you want to translate, so Crowdin knows what files exactly should be sent for translations.
+Configuration file crowdin.yaml should be stored in the Bitbucket repository along with each separate branch that you want to translate, so Crowdin knows what files exactly should be sent for translations.

 It should have the same structure as required for Synchronization Tool, but your project’s credentials should not be stored in the file’s header for security reasons.
 Read more about creating a configuration file.

 Once the integration is set up, all the related information is stored in the Project Settings, Integrations tab, Bitbucket section.
 By default, synchronization is processed every 10 minutes automatically.
 If there’s a need to launch it instantly – click Sync Now.